-Often you might have heard financial advisors recommending investing in long-term investments to meet your long-term goals.
+Financial advisors might have recommended investing in long-term investments to meet your long-term goals.
 But what exactly are long-term investments, and what all investment options fall under these types of investment?
 This article aims to act as a long-term investment guide.

 INVEST